GetUp/viralkindness.org.au/content/postcards.md

     possible.

     **Note:** Coronavirus is spread person-to-person, but can also be spread by touching surfaces.
-[New research shows the virus can survive on cardboard for up to 24
+[Research shows the virus can survive on cardboard for up to 24
     hours.](https://www.sbs.com.au/news/the-coronavirus-can-persist-in-air-for-hours-and-on-surfaces-for-days-a-new-study-shows)
     If you feel unwell, or have had contact with someone who has tested positive for coronavirus please do not deliver postcards until you have cleared the